out4b/cdif/README.md

 Data types and validation
 -------------------------
 Various kinds of protocols or IoT devices profiles would usually define their own set of data types to communicate and exchange data with devices.
 For example, Bluetooth LE GATT profile would define 40-bit integer type characteristics, and in ONVIF most of arguments to SOAP calls are complex types with multiple nesting level, mandatory or optional fields in each data object.
-Since data integrity is vital to security, validations need to be enforced on each device data communication, including action calls and event notifications.
-However, clients would still hope to have a simple enough representation to describe all different data types that cold be exposed by devices.
+Since data integrity is vital to system security, validation needs to be enforced on each device data communication, including action calls and event notifications.
+However, clients would still hope to have a simple enough representation to describe all different data types that could be exposed by devices.

-The Original UPnP specification has defined a rich set of primitive types for state variables, which we map to characteristics or values in other standards, and also defined keywords such as ```allowedValueRange``` / ```allowedValueList``` to aid data validations.
+The Original UPnP specification has defined a rich set of primitive types for its state variables, which we map to characteristics or values in other costandards, and also defined keywords such as ```allowedValueRange``` / ```allowedValueList``` to aid data validations.
 However unfortunately, these are still not sufficient to describe the complex-typed data as defined in other standards.
 Therefore, to provide a complete solution for data typing and validations would be a real challenge.

-Considering these facts, CDIF would try to take following approaches to offer a common solution for data typing and validations:
+Considering these facts, CDIF would take following approaches trying to offer a common solution for data typing and validations:

 * Data would be considered to be either in primitive or complex types
 * ```dataType``` keyword inside state variable's definition would be used to describe its type
 * CDIF would follow JSON specification and only defines these primitive types: ```boolean```, ```integer```, ```number```, and ```string```
+* Device modules managed by CDIF is responsible for mapping above primitive type to their native types if needed.
 * CDIF's common device model would still utilize ```allowedValueRange``` / ```allowedValueList``` keywords for primitive type data, if any of these keywords are defined.
-* Device modules managed by CDIF is responsible for mapping above primitive type data to their native types if needed.
+* If a device exposes any complex-typed variable, it is required to provide a root schema document object containing all sub-schema definitions to its variables.
-* For complex types, they uniformly takes ```object``` type, and the actual data can be either a JSON ```array``` or ```object```.
+* For complex types variables, they uniformly takes ```object``` type.
+The actual ```object``` type variable data can be either a JSON ```array``` or ```object```.
 * If a state variable is in ```object``` tpye, a ```schema``` keyword must be annotated to the state variable definition.
 And its value would be used for validation purpose.
 * The value of ```schema``` keyword refer to the formal [JSON schema](http://json-schema.org/) definition to this data object.
-This value is a [JSON pointer](https://tools.ietf.org/html/rfc6901) refers to the variable's sub-schema definition inside device's root schema document, which is either provided by CDIF or its device modules.
+This value is a [JSON pointer](https://tools.ietf.org/html/rfc6901) refers to the variable's sub-schema definition inside device's root schema document.
 Authenticated clients, such as client web apps or third party web services may also retrieve the sub-schema definitions associated with this reference through CDIF's RESTful interface and do proper validations if needed.
-In this case, the device's schema definitions, and variables' sub-schemas which are defined by ```schema``` keyword can be retrieved from below URL:
+In this case, the device's root schema definitions, and variables' sub-schemas which are defined by ```schema``` keyword can be retrieved from below URL:
 ```
 http://gateway_host_name:3049/device-control/<deviceID>/schema
 ```
 * CDIF would internally resolve the schema definitions associated with this pointer, as either defined by CDIF or its submodules, and do data validations upon action calls or event notifications.

 CDIF and its [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) implementation contains an example of providing schema definitions, and do data validations to complex-typed arguments to ONVIF camera's PTZ action calls.
-For example, ONVIF PTZ ```absoluteMove``` action call through CDIF's API interface defines its argument with ```object``` type, and value of its ```schema``` keyword would be ```/onvif/ptz/AbsoluteMoveArg```, which is a JSON pointer points to the sub-schema definitions inside ONVIF device's root schema document.
+For example, ONVIF PTZ ```absoluteMove``` action call through CDIF's API interface defines its argument with ```object``` type, and value of its ```schema``` keyword would be ```/onvif/ptz/AbsoluteMoveArg```, which is a JSON pointer refering to the sub-schema definitions inside ONVIF device's root schema document.
 In this case, the fully resolved sub-schema (with no ```$ref``` keyword inside) can be retrieved from this URL:
 ```
 http://gateway_host_name:3049/device-control/<deviceID>/schema/onvif/ptz/AbsoluteMoveArg
 ```

-Upon a ``absoluteMove``` action call, CDIF would internally resolve its sub-schema, and validate the input data based on it.
+Upon a ```absoluteMove``` action call, CDIF would internally resolve the sub-schema associated with this pointer, and validate the input data based on it.

 Eventing
 --------
 CDIF implemented a simple [socket.io](socket.io) based server to provide pub / sub model of eventing service.
 For now CDIF chooses socket.io as the eventing interface because its pub / sub based room API simplified our design.
 CDIF try not to invent its own pub / sub API but try to follow standardized technologies as much as possible.
 If there is such requirement in the future, we may extend this interface to support more pub / sub protocols such MQTT, AMQP and etc, given we know how to appropriately apply security means to them.

 Event subscriptions in CDIF are service based, which means clients have to subscribe to a specific service ID.
 If any of the variable state managed by the service are updated, e.g. a sensor value change, or a light bulb is switched on / off, client would receive event updates from CDIF.
-In addition, CDIF would cache device states upon successful action calls, thus devices doesn't have to send event data packets to be able to notify their state updates.
-This would improve the usage model of eventing feature, but also leads to a result that, the ```sendEvents``` property of a state variable in CDIF's common device model would have no significance, because in theory, all state variables can be evented if they can be written by any connected client.
+CDIF would cache device states upon successful action calls, thus devices doesn't have to send event data packets to be able to notify their state updates.
+This would improve the usage model of eventing feature, but also leads to a result that, the ```sendEvents``` property of a state variable in CDIF's common device model would have less significance, because in theory, all state variables can be evented if they can be written by any connected client.
 However, CDIF would still respect this property, and if it is set to false by the device model, clients are not able to receive any event updates from it.

 Users may refer to [test/socket.html](https://github.com/out4b/cdif/blob/master/test/socket.html) for a very simple use case on CDIF's eventing interface.

 Device presentation
 -------------------
 Some kinds of IoT devices, such as IP cameras, may have their own device presentation URL for configuration and management purpose.
 To support this kind of usage, CDIF implemented a reverse proxy server to help redirect HTTP traffics to this URL.
 By doing this, the actual device presentation URL would be hidden from external network to help improve security.
 If the device has a presentation URL, its device model spec would have "devicePresentation" flag set to true.
-After the device successfully connected through CDIF's connect API, its presentation URL is mounted on CDIF's RESTful interface and can be uniformly accessed from below URL:
+After the device is successfully connected through CDIF's connect API, its presentation URL is mounted on CDIF's RESTful interface and can be uniformly accessed from below URL:
 ```
 http://gateway_host_name:3049/device-control/<deviceID>/presentation
 ```